Star Trek V: The Final Frontier: Plot

 The crew of the newly commissioned are enjoying shore leave after the starship's shakedown cruise, with Kirk, Spock, and McCoy camping at Yosemite National Park.
 Their leave is interrupted when the Enterprise is ordered by Starfleet Command to rescue a human, a Klingon, and a Romulan, all diplomats who have been taken hostage on Nimbus III, a planet set aside as a neutral location to advance dialogue among the Federation, Klingon Empire, and Romulan Star Empire.
 Learning of the Enterprises mission, the ambitious Klingon Captain Klaa decides to pursue Kirk for personal glory.

 On Nimbus III, the Enterprise crew discovers that Sybok, a renegade Vulcan, is behind the hostage crisis, prompting Spock to admit that Sybok is his half-brother.
-After the Enterprise crew retrieves the diplomats, Sybok reveals that the hostage-taking was a deception to attract a starship.
-He plans to commandeer it and use it to reach the mythical place called Sha Ka Ree by Vulcans, which he thinks is located beyond the Great Barrier.
-He describes Sha Ka Ree as a legendary source of knowledge, a place known by many names across the galaxy, and says that a vision of it was given to him by God, inspiring his quest to find it.
-To take control of the Enterprise, Sybok uses his ability to reveal and heal the innermost pain of a person through the Vulcan mind meld, thus gaining the loyalty of most of the crew.
+After the Enterprise crew saves the hostages, Sybok reveals that the hostage-taking was a ruse to lure a starship, which he plans to use to travel to the mythical planet Sha Ka Ree.
+Sybok believes it lies behind the Great Barrier, a powerful energy field at the galaxy's center, and that God is located there.
+To take control of the ship, Sybok uses his ability to reveal and heal the innermost pain of a person through the Vulcan mind meld, thus gaining the loyalty of most of the crew.
 McCoy's pain is that he had helped fulfill his terminally ill father's request to die, only to find later that a cure could have saved his father's life, which has caused him years of guilt.
-Spock's pain is the knowledge that his father rejected him at birth for being "too human", though he is unmoved by the experience since he has made peace with his father.
+Spock's pain is the knowledge that his father rejected him at birth for being "too human".
 Kirk refuses to let Sybok remove his pain, claiming that it is necessary to make him human.